Our site is reader supported, this means we may earn a small commission from Amazon and other affiliates when you buy through links on our site.

 Phytophthora root rot

-If you examine the roots below ground, you see that the root system has been disrupted.
+If you examine the roots below ground, you will see that the root system has been disrupted.
 Many of the smaller roots rot away and all show evidence of decay.

 What to do